Home Corporate Hackathon Guide Measuring Hackathon Success

 Distribution of teams by size, role similarity, range of skills.
 Not a performance metric — a diagnostic for openness and cross-functional reach.

-How to set hackathon targets before the announcement
+How should I set hackathon targets before the announcement?

-The first event in a new program is always harder to target.
+The first event in a new programme is always harder to target.
 Without baselines, set targets that pass two tests.
 Are they meaningful?
 A 1% participation rate target on a hackathon meant to drive cultural impact would be a number that means nothing.
 Are they achievable?
-Setting a target of 80% commercialisation is sabotaging your own program — the metric is intentionally hard to reach.
-The 10 pre-event design decisions covered in the 5-phase hackathon lifecycle shape what realistic targets look like for your specific event.
+Setting a target of 80% commercialisation is sabotaging your own programme — the metric is intentionally hard to reach.

 Metric Available Target-setting input Owner of the conversation